 3. The state may impose the use of contraceptive methods on everyone, thus intervening in the most personal and intimate responsibility of husband and wife.

-Two blatant examples come to mind: The HHS Mandate vs. Little Sisters of The Poor (a seven-year ordeal that finally ended with a federal rollback in the fall of 2017), China’s One Child Policy (officially suspended in 2015 but still wrecking havoc on demographics and has done irreparable harm to families, women and souls).
+Two blatant examples come to mind: The HHS Mandate vs. Little Sisters of The Poor (a seven-year ordeal that finally ended with a federal rollback in the fall of 2017), China’s One Child Policy (officially suspended in 2015 but still wreaking havoc on demographics and has done irreparable harm to families, women and souls).

-4 Differences between Natural Family Planning and Artificial Contraception
+4 Differences Between Natural Family Planning And Artificial Contraception

 - Artificial contraception deliberately blocks, sterilizes, and works against conception, while NFP respects the way God designed fertility.